╔═══════════ KING'S COLLEGE SEMINARY [5-Year Educational Journey]══════════════╗

 </aside>

-One of the significant challenges in gospel work is preserving the fruits of ministry, particularly in follow-up.
-I first faced this issue while serving in a multi-congregational church near Chinatown.
-My job seemed straightforward: contacting visitors to our church services and locating and assessing those who had backslid or gone missing.
-I was given two shoeboxes of visitor cards filled with contacts, including records of those who had left the church or gone Missing-in-Action (MIA).
-My role was to contact visitors, gauge their spiritual state, bring back the lost, counsel the weak, rebuke the unruly, and most importantly, “get them to the church on time!”
+One of the biggest challenges in gospel work is preserving the fruits of ministry, especially in follow-up care.
+I first encountered this while serving in a multi-congregational church near Chinatown.
+My assignment seemed simple: contact visitors to our church services and track down those who had backslidden or disappeared.
+I received two shoeboxes stuffed with visitor cards—records of both new contacts and those who had left the church or gone "Missing-in-Action" (MIA).
+My task was to contact visitors, assess their spiritual condition, restore the lost, counsel the weak, correct the wayward, and above all, "get them to the church on time!"

 <aside> 🚧 Robbing God’s People of Initiative (1987)